mchoe/SwiftSVG/README.md

 Install
 -------

 SwiftSVG is meant to be dropped in to any project.
-Pick and choose the files you need, but you can install all the extensions via [CocoaPods](http://cocoapods.org/):
+Pick and choose the files you need, but you can install all the extensions via [Carthage](https://github.com/Carthage/Carthage):

-	pod install 'SwiftSVG'
+	github 'mchoe/SwiftSVG'

 Usage